 Aggregated States

-• How to use a single quadrille to manage all game state
+• How to manage all game state with a single quadrille

-• How to define and reuse winning patterns for different players
+• How to define and reuse winning patterns for each player

-• How to use quadrille search for strict pattern matching
+• How to use search for exact pattern matching

-• Basic turn logic using order, isEmpty, and fill
+• How to implement basic turn logic with order, isEmpty, and fill

 Aggregated Layer Tic Tac Toe